databendlabs/weekly/content/2022-12-14-databend-weekly.md

 #### Open Sharing

-Open Sharing is a cheap and secure data sharing protocol for databend query on multi-cloud environments.
+Open Sharing is a simple and secure data-sharing protocol designed for databend-query nodes running in a multi-cloud environment.

-* **Cheap**: Open Sharing allow data sharing via simple RESTful API sharing protocol, which is cheap and easy to understand.
+- **Simple & Free**: Open Sharing is open-source and basically a RESTful API implementation.
-* **Secure**: Open Sharing protocol would verify allow incoming requesters identity and access permission and provide audit log.
+- **Secure**: Open Sharing verifies incoming requesters' identities and access permissions, and provides an audit log.
-* **Multi-cloud**: Open Sharing is designed to work with different cloud platforms, including AWS, Azure, GCP, etc.
+- **Multi-Cloud**: Open Sharing supports a variety of public cloud platforms, including AWS, Azure, GCP, etc.
-* **Open source**: Open Sharing is an open source project

 **Learn More**